stamler/charade/README.md

 ## TODO

+- Validate both Authentication and Authorization including group membership
+- Implement some type of RBAC
 - Let's Encrypt integration in the docker container
 - Write tests for the AzureADTokenValidator
 - Ensure all output (including errors) conforms to [JSON API](http://jsonapi.org/schema)